Masanobu Fuchi: All Japan Pro Wrestling (1974–present)

 Fuchi became a director for the promotion soon after the arrival of Keiji Mutoh, a position that Fuchi still holds to this day.
 Fuchi still competes on a full-time basis for All-Japan Pro Wrestling, but usually in comedic preliminary bouts against rookie heavyweights and junior heavyweights.
 On August 20, 2006, Fuchi became a member of the Voodoo Murders stable, competing under a red mask as Akaoni.
 His tenure as Akaoni and with the stable only lasted for that evening, as Fuchi unmasked and helped fellow All Japan competitors attack the stable following the main event.
 From November 23 to December 9, 2007, Fuchi teamed with Osamu Nishimura to compete in the World's Strongest Tag Determination League, finishing the league with 7 points (2 wins, 2 losses and 3 draws) and placing 5th overall.

 On June 21, 2013, it was revealed that Masanobu Fuchi had long since resigned from his position in the AJPW Board of Directors and hasn't had an exclusive contract since 2009 due to his age, thus becoming a freelancer, although he still wrestles for AJPW on a pay per performance basis.
 However, on July 14, during the launching event of the post-Keiji Mutoh All Japan, Fuchi appeared and announced that he had officially re-signed with the promotion not only as a wrestler, but also as a member of the Board of Directors, ending his tenure as a freelancer.
 Shortly afterwards, Fuchi also became the co-head booker of All Japan, alongside Jun Akiyama.

 On November 27, 2016, Fuchi and fellow first class graduate Atsushi Onita defeated Atsushi Aoki and Hikaru Sato to become the 100th All Asia Tag Team Champions.
 It was Fuchi's first title in 12 years, and the combination's first title in 35 years, since their third and last AWA Southern title reign in Memphis in 1981.
 They lost the title back to Aoki and Sato on June 20, 2017.

+As of 2024 and 50 years later, Fuchi stills wrestles at 70 years old.

 North America (1981–1983)

 From 1981 to 1983, Fuchi wrestled in North America for CWA in Tennessee, Florida for Championship Wrestling from Florida, Mid-Atlantic and Toronto.
 In March 1981, he and Atsushi Onita won the AWA Southern Tag Team Championship from Bill Dundee and The Dream Machine in Memphis only holding them for seven days as they dropped the titles back to Dundee and Dream Machine.
-That August, they won the titles again defeating Bill Dundee and Jerry Lawler.
+That August, they won the titles again, defeating Bill Dundee and Jerry Lawler.
 They dropped them to Eddie Gilbert and Ricky Morton.